MIbnEKhalid/BCPE2430465/README.md

 3. Using an IDE:
        -	Copy and paste the code into your IDE and compile it directly.

+You Can Download and Run PreBuil Application from Release: [Download PreBuil Application](https://github.com/MIbnEKhalid/ICTLabProject/releases/tag/release)

 ### Dev-C++ Instructions
 If you are using Dev-C++, follow these instructions before running the program: